Home

 # ...

 Where contact and account are ActiveRecord records.
 In this case, we'll ensure that at most two jobs of the kind DeliverAnnouncementToContact for the same account will run concurrently.
-If, for any reason, one of those jobs takes longer than 5 minutes or doesn't release its concurrency lock within 5 minutes of acquiring it, a new job with the same key might gain the lock.
+If, for any reason, one of those jobs takes longer than 5 minutes or doesn't release its concurrency lock (signals the semaphore) within 5 minutes of acquiring it, a new job with the same key might gain the lock.

 Let's see another example using group: